 –LEVELING TONEHOLES (non rolled toneholes only)

-carefully leveling toneholes to be perfectly flat, thus ensuring a long-lasting pad seal.
+carefully leveling toneholes to be perfectly flat with smooth and chamfered inner edges free of burrs, thus ensuring a long-lasting pad seal.
 Saxophones never come out of the factory with truly level toneholes, and if they have been relacquered or otherwise damaged in the past, it is highly likely that the toneholes are quite unlevel.
 This work is done by hand with specially designed tonehole files (although they might more accurately be called burnishers for how slowly they work) and is never done without careful consideration of how best to preserve the instrument for its future.
 Barring any future damage, this should not need done again.
 This can only be done if all pads are being replaced.
 To learn more about toneholes, watch a three-part video series I made, starting with part one here.

-every post is aligned straight and true.
+every post is aligned straight and true, and posts are fit down around the rod.
 Depending on initial build quality and past damage (or repair work) this can include bushing and/or carefully resoldering the post in the correct location.

 –STRAIGHTENING OF ALL RODS